 - The surgeon inserts the implant and gently molds it to the shape of your chinbone so it looks natural.

-- The incision is closed using dissolvable stitches or surgical glue, and the incision is cleaned and covered with a bandage.
+- The incision is closed using dissolvable stitches or surgical glue, cleaned and covered with a bandage.

 Chin Implant Recovery

-Most patients are able to go home the day of surgery, depending on the complexity of the surgery and if additional procedures were performed.5 Some bruising, swelling and pain are normal in the first few days.5 You should plan to take it easy for one to two weeks and only perform light activities.5 You may need to sleep face-up with your head elevated for a few weeks to reduce swelling and protect your incisions.1
+Most patients are able to go home the day of the surgery, depending on the complexity of the surgery and whether additional procedures were performed.1 Some bruising, swelling and pain are normal in the first days after surgery.2 You should plan to take it easy for around two weeks and perform only light activities.2 You may need to sleep face-up with your head elevated for a few nights to reduce swelling and protect your incisions.1

 You'll get specific instructions from your surgeon to follow after your surgery.
-They may recommend that you:5
+They may recommend that you:2

-- Avoid heavy lifting, bending and other strenuous activities for a few weeks.
+- Avoid heavy lifting, bending and other strenuous activities for two weeks.

 - Eat a soft food diet for a few weeks.

-- Rinse your mouth with a prescription rinse or saltwater before and after meals.
+- Rinse your mouth with saltwater and practice good oral hygiene.

-Chin implants are considered low risk, but like with any surgical procedure, complications are still possible.2 Choosing a qualified and experienced surgeon can significantly reduce the risk for complications.
+Chin implants are considered low risk, but like with any surgical procedure, possible complications are still possible.
+Choosing an experienced, board-certified surgeon can significantly reduce the likelihood of complications.1

 - Infection